 Quantum Information Science (QIS) focuses on the creation, control, manipulation, and detection of non-classical states of light and matter with the potential for exceeding classical limits in areas ranging from communications, sensing, metrology, and imaging to computing and simulation, and other applications yet to be discovered.
-Recent experiments have suggested that the regime of "quantum supremacy" has been reached, or is close at hand.
-There is significant interest in QIS for its potential impact on DoD capabilities including, but not limited to: ensuring information security; enabling novel materials discovery and design; attaining precise navigation and positioning without GPS; greatly improving sensing (local and remote) and metrology; and accomplishing significant improvements in high-resolution imaging.
+Recent experiments have suggested that the regime of "quantum supremacy" has been reached, or is close at hand, and the field is continuously the subject of significant technological achievements and scientific discoveries, and constantly the source of surprise.
+There is high interest in QIS for its potential impact on DoD capabilities including, but not limited to: ensuring information security; enabling novel materials discovery and design; attaining precise navigation and positioning without GPS; greatly improving sensing (local and remote), imaging and metrology.

-Such advances require radically new approaches, both experimental and theoretical.
-Despite the increased attention and even commercial investments, many fundamental research questions remain open.
-For instance, while entanglement is a critical quantum resource that underlies multiple subareas within QIS, the generation, characterization, manipulation, and measurement of multipartite, distributed entanglement still need exploration.
+Despite the widespread research activity by the academic community and very substantial commercial investments, many fundamental scientific questions remain open.
+For instance, while entanglement is a critical quantum resource that underlies multiple subareas within OIS, the generation, characterization, manipulation, and measurement of multipartite, structured and distributed entanglement still need exploration.
 The uniqueness of quantum resources affords exceptional opportunities for inventions that push the boundaries of human imagination.
 Thus, theoretical and experimental understanding, as well as optimal harnessing of quantum resources, are pivotal for the development of multiple facets of QIS.
-Rigorous analysis of the parameter space where QIS can be most useful is also generally uncharted territory.
-On the theoretical side, developments of new algorithms for physically realizable quantum systems are in eager demand in order to push well beyond the classical possibilities in all aspects of information science, including generation, retention, transformation, protection, and transmission, and possibly learning.
-At the same time, significant innovations of the physical platforms are required not simply to extend the number of qubits, i.e. scaling, but to extend their generalizability and practicality, as well as comprehend and exploit quantum mechanical behavior that incorporates interactions with other quantum information systems and the external environment.
-These couplings could be inadvertent by-products of the physical scheme, or cleverly designed to achieve optimal control and quantum coherence.
-Comprehensive approaches that effectively fuse theory with realistic experimental platforms deserve special attention.
-Also of particular interest are fresh perspectives to quantum constructs, such as research that goes beyond current circuit-based computational models or their theoretical equivalents.
-These provide opportunities for novel quantum information science concepts that are based on foundational quantum principles from the start.
+Rigorous analysis of the parameter space where QIS can be most useful is still uncharted territory.
+On the theoretical side, developments of new algorithms for physically realizable quantum systems are in eager demand, in order to push well beyond the classical possibilities in all aspects of information science, including generation, retention, transformation, protection, and transmission, as well as learning, in the quantum machine learning (OML) paradigm.
+At the same time, significant innovations of the physical platforms are required, not simply to scale-up the number of qubits, but to extend their generalizability and practicality, as well as comprehend and exploit quantum mechanical behavior that incorporates interactions with other quantum information systems and the external environment.
+These couplings could be inadvertent by-products of the physical schemes, or cleverly designed to achieve optimal control and quantum coherence.
+Comprehensive approaches that effectively fuse theory with realistic experimental platforms are also welcome.
+Also of particular interest are fresh perspectives to quantum constructs that go beyond current circuit-based computational models or their theoretical equivalents, which may offer radically new concepts of quantum information processing.
 Furthermore, fundamental discoveries in the relationship between previously distinct disciplines, such as between quantum many-body systems and gravity in higher-dimensional space-time, raise the possibility of leveraging far-reaching ideas to create more general, hierarchical and powerful approaches to QIS (e.g. enhancing quantum computational complexity).